shdown/luastatus/libhackyfix/README.txt

   * rand() and srand(): only used in implementation of math.random() and math.randomseed(), and only in Lua 5.1, 5.2 and 5.3.
+    - we replace these Lua functions in luastatus.

+  * gmtime() and localtime(): only used in implementation of math.date() in Lua 5.1.
     - we replace this Lua function in luastatus.

   * dlerror(): used internally!